gmcapra/Python-Mini-Projects/README.md

 # Python Mini Projects
-For mini projects that recreate theoretical concepts in the form of games to build understanding.
+Contains mini projects that recreate theoretical concepts in the form of interactive scripts.